akemin-dayo/simject/README.md

 ### Final notes

+Please understand that that testing your tweaks on the iOS Simulator is not necessarily a 100% accurate representation of how it will behave on an actual iOS device.

+Certain features and frameworks are usually missing from the iOS Simulator (such as anything related to the Weather frameworks).

-Do keep in mind that just because your tweak works in the Simulator doesn't necessarily mean it'll work on an actual iOS device.
-Yes, in 99% of cases, it will work just fine, but there will always be some strange edge cases where this does not apply.
-Plus, certain features are usually ripped out of simulator runtimes so please don't expect testing on simulators are 100% similar to on real devices.
+Yes, in *most* cases, it will work identically across both the iOS Simulator and a real iOS device, but there will always be some edge cases where this does not apply.

-Also, special thanks to PoomSmart for his countless contributions.
+Also, special thanks to PoomSmart for his countless contributions to the simject project!
+Without him, I would have never even had the idea of creating such a tool.